webdingens/penalty-box-math/Readme.md

   X fix styling of light mode virtual numblock
   X add "active" state to keys
     - use different color
-  - optimize layout to fit onto mobile screens so we can't scroll (which absorbs clicks sometimes)
+  - optimize layout to fit onto mobile screens
+    X so we can't scroll (which absorbs clicks sometimes) -> Doesn't work X fit numblock into lower part responsively
+    - Add fullscreen button, so the area don't wiggle wiggle (scrolls)
     - maybe style the enter button differently for feedback, add status message below "Enter"
-    - fit numblock into lower part responsively
+    - Place the text response somewhere where we can read it
   - add some visual response (maybe auditory?)
   - add error/success feedback
   - Delete button should become left button when right is focussed and nothing is left to delete